Columbia Law Review

 The Columbia Law Review is a law review edited and published by students at Columbia Law School.
 The journal publishes scholarly articles, essays, and student notes.

-It was established in 1901 by Joseph E. Corrigan and John M. Woolsey, who served as the review's first editor-in-chief and secretary.
+It was established in 1901 by Joseph E. Corrigan, who served as the review's first editor-in-chief, and John M. Woolsey, who served as its first secretary.
 The Columbia Law Review is one of four law reviews that publishes the Bluebook.

 History

 The Columbia Law Review represents the school's third attempt at a student-run law periodical.
 In 1885, the Columbia Jurist was founded by a group of six students but ceased publication in 1887.
 Despite its short run, the Jurist is credited with partially inspiring the creation of the Harvard Law Review, which began publication a short time later.

 The second journal, the Columbia Law Times was founded in 1887 and closed down in 1893 due to lack of revenue.

 Publication of the current Columbia Law Review began in 1901, making it the fifth oldest surviving law review in the US.
 Dean William Keener took an active involvement during its founding to help ensure its longevity.